Chahine-tech/sqlens/README.md

 ### Core SQL Statements
 - SELECT statements with complex joins
 - WHERE, GROUP BY, HAVING, ORDER BY clauses
+- **Full Subquery Support**: WHERE, SELECT, FROM (derived tables), INSERT, UPDATE, DELETE
+- **Subquery Types**: Scalar subqueries, EXISTS, NOT EXISTS, IN, NOT IN, correlated subqueries
-- Subqueries in WHERE and FROM clauses
+- **Derived Tables**: Subqueries in FROM clause with JOIN support
 - Functions and expressions
-- INSERT, UPDATE, DELETE statements (basic)
+- INSERT, UPDATE, DELETE statements with full DML support

 ### Advanced Features ✨
 - **CTEs (Common Table Expressions)**